 Are these traits the keys to living longer?

 The results were determined by studying nine villages in southern Italy, remote areas with residents well into old age.
-Researchers chose 29 individuals between the ages of 90 and 101.
-Despite the participants understandably not being in top physical health, through qualitative interviews, researchers determined the participants’ well-being was better than their younger family members.
+Researchers chose 29 people between the ages of 90 and 101.
+Despite the participants understandably not being in top physical health, researchers used interviews to determine the participants’ well-being was better than their younger family members.